ansys/pyhps/doc/source/user_guide/index.rst

 Exception handling
 ------------------

-All exceptions that the Ansys REP client explicitly raises inherit from the :exc:`ansys.hps.client.HPSError` base class.
+All exceptions that the Ansys HPS client explicitly raises inherit from the :exc:`ansys.hps.client.HPSError` base class.
 Client errors are raised for 4xx HTTP status codes, while API errors are raised for 5xx HTTP status codes (server-side errors).